History & Governance

 - Adult Education noncredit classes to help individuals address any academic or language barriers to higher education.

 The ACC District encompasses the city of Austin and the following school districts: Austin, Del Valle, Elgin, Hays, Leander, Manor, and Round Rock.
-In adherence to Texas Education Code Section 130.166, the ACC District’s service area includes all or portions of Travis, Williamson, Hays, Bastrop, Caldwell, and Blanco counties.
+In adherence to Texas Education Code Section 130.166, the ACC District’s service area includes all or portions of Travis, Williamson, Hays, Bastrop, Caldwell, Lee, Fayette, and Blanco counties.

 An elected, nine-member Board of Trustees governs the ACC District and is responsible for strategic oversight of policies, priorities, and plans to direct the operation of the College.